sgharms/LatinVerb/README.markdown

 the fly as a result of applying a heuristic transformation to the verb (i.e.
 "take the stem and add such-and-such ending to it").

-## Why the 2?
+## WHY THE 2?

-This is a complete overhaul of my earlier "LatinVerb" library.
+this is a complete overhaul of my earlier "LatinVerb" library.

 ## AUTHOR